 request a rebate for coursework related to a first baccalaureate degree received from a general academic teaching institution;

 have been a resident of Texas as set forth under Texas Administrative Code, Title 19, Part 1, Chapter 21, Subchapter B, Section 21.24 and have been entitled to pay resident tuition at all times while pursuing the degree;

-graduate within four calendar years for a four-year degree, or within five calendar years for a five-year degree (if the degree is in architecture, engineering, or any other program determined by the Board to require more than four years to complete), if enrolled for the first time in fall 2005 or later; and
+graduate within four calendar years for a four-year degree, or within five calendar years for a five-year degree (if the degree is in architecture, engineering, or any other program determined by the Texas Higher Education Coordination Board (THECB) to require more than four years to complete), if enrolled for the first time in fall 2005 or later; and

 have attempted no more than three hours in excess of the minimum number of semester credit hours required to complete the degree under the catalog under which the student graduated.